Bombing of Bangkok in World War II: First B-29 Superfortress combat mission

+Boeing B-29 Superfortress of the 40th Bombardment Group visiting Jumchar, India.
+Republic Thunderbolt Mark II of No. 30 Squadron RAF can be seen in the foreground.

 In its first combat mission, the American Boeing B-29 Superfortress was used by the XX Bomber Command's 58th Air Division to strike targets in Bangkok, before it was deployed against the Japanese home islands.
 The decision to use the B-29s to bomb Bangkok dated back to 1943 and was mentioned in a communique between US President Franklin D. Roosevelt and British Prime Minister Winston Churchill in which Roosevelt suggested that they be used to bomb the port and railways.

 On 5 June 1944, 98 B-29s led by the 58th's commander, General LaVerne Saunders, flew from airfields in India to attack the Makasan railway yards in Bangkok.
 A 2,261 mile round trip, the raid was the longest mission to date in the war.
 Only 77 of the B-29s made it to Bangkok, 21 others having had to turn back because of engine problems.
 Reaching the Thai capital at about 11:00, the bombers found their targets obscured by bad weather.
 The B-29s were meant to drop their bombs from between 22,000 and 25,000 feet, but instead released their bombs at between 17,000 and 27,000 feet.
 Only 18 bombs hit their intended targets.
 The others destroyed a Japanese military hospital and damaged the Japanese secret police headquarters.
 On their return to India, 42 of the B-29s had to divert to other airfields because of a lack of fuel.
 Five of these crashed on landing.
 Further raids were carried out by the Superfortresses against strategic targets in Bangkok.